Is Alcohol a Gateway Drug?

 Photo by Masaaki Komori on Unsplash

-Alcohol, marijuana, and tobacco are all examples of relatively accessible substances.
+Alcohol, marijuana, and tobacco are all examples of easily accessible substances.
 Alcohol and tobacco are legal everywhere in the United States, and marijuana is legal for recreational or medical use in the majority of the states in the US.
-The fact that these substances are all so accessible begs the question: which one is a gateway drug?
-All of them?
+And, in fact, all three have been singled out as potential gateway drugs.
+But how true is this in reality?

-Alcohol is the most frequently used and misused substance in the United States.
+On its own, alcohol is already the most frequently used and misused substance in the United States.
 It can be particularly problematic for younger people who engage in binge drinking—a behavior often seen as normal by high school and college-aged people.

-In 2019, nearly 26 percent of people aged 18 and older reported engaging in binge drinking in the past month.
-Among the adult population at large, nearly 15 million people over age 12 had alcohol use disorder, including an estimated 414,000 adolescents (ages 12 to 17).
+In 2021, over 23 percent of people aged 18 and older reported engaging in binge drinking in the past month.
+In the same survey, 29.5 million people over age 12 had an alcohol use disorder in the past year, including an estimated 894,000 adolescents (ages 12 to 17).

 This is especially concerning given that young people who start drinking at an early age are at greater risk of using other dangerous substances.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the younger a person is when they begin drinking, the more likely they are to engage in risky and harmful behaviors.
 Binge drinking and other drug use also leads to poor educational performance and lower grades in school.

-The risk seems especially high for younger people.
-A 2012 study reports that 12th grade students who used alcohol were significantly more likely to use illicit drugs.
+In addition, the risk seems especially high for younger people.
+In a 2012 study, 12th grade students who used alcohol were significantly more likely to use illicit drugs.
 NIAAA research also shows that young individuals who binge drink frequently are more likely to use other drugs, such as marijuana and cocaine.
+Although we should take the previous questions about the broader “gateway theory” into account, there does seem to be an argument for alcohol as a gateway drug.

 How Does Alcohol Act as a Gateway Drug?

-The research is not 100 percent clear on exactly why alcohol is linked with other types of drug use.
+When it comes to exactly why alcohol is linked with other types of drug use, the research is not 100 percent clear.
 But here are some possible explanations for why drinking might lead to broader substance issues, especially for younger drinkers:

 Alcohol lowers inhibitions